trimble-oss/devguide/content/development-practises/packaging-and-distribution.md

 - Use wheels as the library package format build using setuptools.

-- Packages are installed using pip
+- Use pip to install packages.

-- Store internal packages in Artifactory
+- Store internal packages in Artifactory.

 ### Java